plugn/Leaflet.TileLayer.GL/README.md

 	}).addTo(map);
 ```

 Using this plugin requires some knowledge of WebGL and GLSL shaders.
-If you've never heard the terms "vertex shader" or "fragment shader", read [this WebGL tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) to become acquinted, or [The Book Of Shaders](https://thebookofshaders.com/) to learn to do cool shaders.
+If you've never heard the terms "vertex shader" or "fragment shader", read [this WebGL tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) to become acquinted, or [The Book Of Shaders](https://thebookofshaders.com/) to learn to do cool shaders, or [WebGL Fundamentals](http://webglfundamentals.org/webgl/lessons/webgl-image-processing.html) to see some WebGL image processing techniques.

 The `vertexShader` and `fragmentShader` options contain shader code, in strings.
 For every map tile, the shaders will run once, on two triangles.
 This plugin does not allow you to create more triangles.